CourtiConnect

 Should I choose a fixed or variable rate in April 2026?

-In April 2026, the variable rate (~3.20%) is lower than the 5-year fixed rate (~3.69%).
-If the BoC continues cutting, variable could offer additional savings.
-Fixed provides the security of stable payments.
+In April 2026, the variable rate (~2.70%) is lower than the 5-year fixed rate (~3.69%) with a ~0.99-point spread in favor of variable.
+If the BoC holds or cuts again in June, variable keeps its advantage.
+Fixed offers the security of stable payments against uncertainty (Trump tariffs).

-What should I do before the April 29, 2026 announcement?
+What should I do until the June 10, 2026 announcement?

 Find a broker →Get a free estimate